 Youth in a Changing World

-One unexpected outcome of the global conversation was the emphasis placed on youth in every location, whether Paris, Beijing, Mumbai, or New York: youth and work, youth and technology, youth and identity, youth and politics, and so on.
-The demographic surge in Africa (11 million young people into the job market annually), India (the world’s largest youth population,) and the Arab Middle East (60% of the population is under 25) coupled with chronic youth unemployment, which afflicts developed as well as developing countries, means that youth are both a local and global challenge.
-Concerns about youth, repeated in diverse contexts, suggested that the first phase of the larger project should be Youth in a Changing World.
+One unexpected outcome of the global conversation was the emphasis placed on youth in every location, whether Amman, Nairobi, Mumbai, or New York: youth and work, youth and technology, youth and identity, youth and politics, and so on.
+The demographic surge in Africa (11 million youth people entering the job market annually), India (the world’s largest youth population), and the Arab Middle East (60% of the population is under 25), coupled with chronic youth unemployment, which afflicts developed as well as developing countries, means that youth are both a local and global challenge.
+Concerns about youth, repeated in diverse contexts, suggested that the first phase of the larger project should be Youth in a Changing World (YCW).

+Youth in a Changing World explores the experiences and perspectives of young people around the world (ages 18-25) through a series of multi-modal and dialogical workshops.
+The project asks, “How are youth around the world affecting and being affected by the rapidly changing world?”
 Carol Gluck, Vishakha N. Desai, Patricia Culligan, Laura Neitzel, and Darlene Dubuisson are leading this research initiative.

-The Youth in a Changing World project (or YCW) asks, “How are youth around the world affecting and being affected by the rapidly changing world?”
-The interrelated themes that frame this research question are: